cytoscape/cytoscape.js-popper/README.md

 // create a basic popper ref for the first node let popperRef1 = cy.nodes()[0].popperRef();

-// create a basic popper on the core let popperRef2 = cy.popperRef({
+// create a basic popper ref on the core let popperRef2 = cy.popperRef({
   renderedPosition: () => ({ x: 200, y: 300 })
 });